meilisearch/documentation/learn/what_is_meilisearch/contact.md

 ## GitHub Issues 🔩

-Pull requests or bug reports should be added to the Issues of its respective repository, e.g. [meilisearch/MeiliSearch](https://github.com/meilisearch/MeiliSearch/issues), [meilisearch/documentation](https://github.com/meilisearch/documentation/issues) and so forth.
+Bug reports should be added as issues in the corresponding repository, e.g. [meilisearch/MeiliSearch](https://github.com/meilisearch/MeiliSearch/issues), [meilisearch/documentation](https://github.com/meilisearch/documentation/issues) and so forth.

 ## Email 💌